Be More Productive and Less Exhausted: 5 Time Management Tips [Sponsored]

 Of course, simply deciding to become less active is not the solution.
 You need to cast aside distraction and foreground activities that provide the greatest returns.
 But how?

 One study suggests that part of our information overload comes from how we choose to consume it.
-Working on a desktop with three programs open, while flipping between 6 tabs on your Internet browser, dilutes your attention and exhausts your mind.
+Working on a desktop with three programs open, while flipping between 6 tabs on your browser, dilutes your attention and exhausts your mind.
 An article at the Nieman Journalism Lab cites a study that indicates “the more contained, or even constrained, a platform feels, the more it can contribute to people feeling less overwhelmed . . .
 A news app or mobile site, for instance, is an isolated experience that emphasizes reading with minimal links or other distractions.”

 Many companies are attempting to apply policies of “digital ergonomics” to help their team members more comfortably communicate.
 These policies include a “no email after work rule” or in the case of tech company Atos, a “Zero Email” policy.